leonxger/leonxger.github.io/README.md

 - **Interests:** AI, Reverse Engineering, Web Development
 - **Current Focus:** Optimizing AI and programming workflows for enhanced efficiency and token-friendly operations
 - **Occupation:** Full-stack developer at a company specializing in the digitalization of large enterprises
-- **Fun Fact:** My coding journey started at 8 years old with a Python book from my mom!

 ## 🛠️ Technologies & Tools